 There are many reasons why a cat might potty outside of its litter box.
-In this blog post, we will cover five of the most common root causes.
+In this blog post, we will cover four of the most common root causes.
 If your cat is having trouble using the litter box, it is important to identify the root cause so that you can fix the problem.
 Let's get started!

 Is it the box?